-The leases for our facilities are "net" leases with terms requiring the tenant to pay all ongoing operating and maintenance expenses of the facility, including property, casualty, general liability and other insurance coverages, utilities and other charges incurred in the operation of the facilities, as well as real estate taxes, ground lease rent (if any) and the costs of capital expenditures, repairs and maintenance.
+The leases for our facilities are "net" leases with terms requiring the tenant to pay all ongoing operating and maintenance expenses of the facility, including property, casualty, general liability and other insurance coverages, utilities and other charges incurred in the operation of the facilities, as well as real estate and certain other taxes, ground lease rent (if any) and the costs of capital expenditures, repairs and maintenance (including any repairs required by regulatory requirements).
 Similarly, borrowers under our mortgage loan arrangements retain the responsibilities of ownership, including physical maintenance and improvements and all costs and expenses.
 Our leases and loans also provide that our tenants will indemnify us for environmental liabilities.
-Our current leases and loans have remaining terms of 3 to 15 years and generally provide for annual rent or interest escalation and, in some cases, percentage rent, if any.
-In addition, in November 2008 we entered into a new lease agreement for Shasta Regional Medical Center in Redding, California.
-The new operator, an affiliate of Prime Healthcare Services, Inc. ("Prime"), agreed to pay up to \$20.0 million in additional rent and profit participation based on the expected future profitability, if any, of the new lessee's operations.
+Our current leases and loans have remaining terms of 2 to 15 years (see Item 2 for more information on remaining lease terms) and generally provide for annual rent or interest escalation.
+In certain other cases we have arrangements that provide for additional rents based on the level of our tenants' revenue and limited profits interests.